syllab-ntu/syllab/index.md

 Welcome to the **Symmetric Key and Lightweight Cryptography Lab** (**SyLLab**) page.

-We are part of the *School of Physical and Mathematical Sciences* of **Nanyang Technological University**, Singapore.
+We are part of the *School of Physical and Mathematical Sciences / School of Computer Science and Engineering* of **Nanyang Technological University**, Singapore.
 The lab is led by Prof. Thomas Peyrin and its research scope is cryptography in general, with a special focus on the analysis, design and implementation of symmetric-key primitives (hash functions, block and stream ciphers, MACs, etc), lightweight cryptography, as well as applications of machine learning to security.

 ---